 Despite the Galápagos Islands’ unparalleled value to our natural heritage, little scientific information existed on their marine ecosystems beyond the narrow, shallow strip of ocean surrounding the archipelago.
 And, until recently, less that 1 percent of the islands’ waters was fully protected from fishing.

-In December 2015, the Pristine Seas team undertook an expedition to the Galápagos in collaboration with the Galápagos National Park and the Charles Darwin Research Station.
-The team used scuba and rebreather diving, a manned submersible, 360-degree imaging, satellite tracking of sharks, and National Geographic drop cameras to survey and document the waters around the islands—with particular emphasis on deep and offshore environments.
+To understand the broader marine ecosystem of the Galápagos, the Pristine Seas team carried out an expedition to the archipelago in collaboration with the Galápagos National Park and the Charles Darwin Research Station.
+They used high-tech methods—including rebreathers, a manned submersible, 360-degree imaging, satellite tracking of sharks, and National Geographic drop cameras—to survey and document its deep and offshore environments.

 Our analysis showed that shark biomass at Darwin and Wolf is the highest in the world.
 Sharks are more valuable in the Galápagos than anywhere else on Earth—the average lifetime spending generated by a shark in the Galápagos is $5.4 million.
 Canal Bolivar in the western portion of the archipelago is a unique mix of warm and cold water species with tropical species sharing the water with penguins and sea lions.
 Flightless cormorants and marine iguanas, unique to the Galapagos, are most abundant in this region.